-A NORTH-east headquartered software solutions group has reported being on track to achieve $2.5 million revenue for 2021/22, making it their best year since establishing in 2010.
+A software company Aberdeen has reported being on track to achieve $2.5 million revenue for 2021/22, making it their best year since establishing in 2010.

 Intellicore, part of the Human-Centered Technology Group has clinched the group’s latest contract which sees them confirmed as the technology partner of choice for global short-term immigration compliance management firm, Nomadic, which is a subsidiary of Fragomen, the world’s largest immigration firm.